elektronenbindung/scheduling/README.md

 * To generate the spreadsheet and to show the result LibreOffice is needed.

-* It is recommended to activate macros to use all features of the spreadsheet.
-Otherwise the 'Freizeit' tables will not work properly.

 ## Features
 Right now there are the following features: